zvory/guide-to-coop/README.md

 How it works is this: you schedule an interview, join the google hangouts, answer a problem for thirty minutes, get feedback, and then do the same for your partner.
 You'll learn quickly to narrate everything you think out loud, to show your problem solving process, and most critically you'll get a lot less nerves during interviews.
 Before pramp interviews I would get the exact same nerves as real interviews, but after the fifth interview I felt nothing.

+### Failure
+Most likely you didn't get that sick dev job, and are doing QA, or IT, or something else that's not dev.
+That's fine, that's how I started, and that's how thousands of other students before you have started.
+But remember every shitty day at work and work to make sure that never happens again.
+Uninstall your video games, stop talking to friends that invite you to play league, block reddit and twitch, uninstall windows and switch to linux, whatever it takes to get you side projecting or leetcoding.
+It's probably mentally unhealthy to obsess, but success tastes sweet and I fueled my side projects with anxiety about my career and failure.

 ### The offer
-Negotiate.
+If you do get an offer: Negotiate.
 They will _never_ take away your offer because you tried to negotiate.
 Always ask for a few dollars more, especially if you have a competing offer.
 Just ask nicely, "Hey, could you increase the salary from 20 to 24 an hour?
-I would feel a lot more confident about my decision if you could do that to me."
-If they say something like "HR won't let me" that's a lie, but at least you know they won't negotiate.
+I would feel a lot more confident about my decision if you could do that to me." or "I have an offer from AutoSoft, and while I would love to work with you, I couldn't justify it if I could get more there.".
+If they say something like "HR won't let me" that's a lie, but you probably don't have enough leverage to negotiate anyway.
+I used to negotiate for jobs I knew I wasn't going to take just to practice.

 It can feel super scary to ask for more, especially if you feel lucky to even get the offer, but you should get into the habit.
 I fail to negotiate all the time, but in retrospect it's always worth it.
-More info here.
-(TODO link https://www.kalzumeus.com/2012/01/23/salary-negotiation/)
+More [info for fulltime here](https://www.kalzumeus.com/2012/01/23/salary-negotiation/)

 ### On the job
 Nice, you got a job!
 Dedicate yourself to this coop, ask as many questions as you can, and leech knowledge from your coworkers.
 Ask for projects you think are too hard for you, and then ask for help.

 But also: now is the time to start worrying about your next job.
 You want to make your resume real nice for your next internship, and the easiest way to do that is to start planning now.
-Go up to Resumes and reread if it's not fresh in your memory (TODO link).

-Aim for projects or tasks that lend themselves to interview lines.
+Look for projects that have _measureable_ impact and look good.
+Aim for projects or tasks that lend themselves to interview lines, something that'll get you a "23% faster" or "2x increase in" in your job bullet points.

 ### Misc
+If this guide helped please let me know.
+Either email me, hit me up on [twitter](twitter.com/zvorygin) or whatever works for you.

 I accept PR's.
-This advice is certainly not for everyone.